srhtakeba/github.io/README.md

 Each font will have different weights, or sometimes, only one weight.
 Check which weights are available for your chosen font

 ## Wrap-Up
+Feel free to delete the starter files.
+Make sure your final `index.html` is at the root of your directory.

 Now let's push your finished website to your personal Github page.

+Create a **NEW** Github repository.  **DO NOT INITIALIZE THE REPO WITH A README** Give it a name in the following format:

+``[YOUR GITHUB USERNAME].github.io``

+For example: ``username.github.io``

+In your terminal, type the following command:

+``git remote add website https://github.com/[YOUR GITHUB USERNAME]/[YOUR GITHUB USERNAME].github.io``

+...where ``website`` is the name of your new remote repository.

+Check that your new remote repository exists:

+``git remote -v``

+Finally, push your finished website to Github pages:

+`git push website master`

+That's it!
+Check out ``[YOUR GITHUB USERNAME].github.io`` for your published website!
+It might take some time to show up, but it should be there within an hour or so.